The section element is used to encapsulate sections of primary content and establish the

 anyone reading using an assistive technology (see also the faq).

-attribute should be attached to each section
+An epub:type attribute should be attached to each section to indicate the

 specific nature of the content, when applicable.
 See the EPUB 3 Structural Semantics Vocabulary for the list of allowed values that can be used with the